Frequently Asked Questions

 #8: What doors will Collaboration 101 open for my organization?

 Collaboration 101 is the first class in a series designed to apply the theory to the actual practice of collaboration through structured workshops, independent study, a capstone project and the collaboration “honor roll.”
-Incentives will include funded consultations valued at over $5,000 for all participants with successful capstone project plans and a financial award of $25,000 to assist in the implementation for the top project.
+Incentives will include funded consultations valued at over $5,000 for all participants with successful capstone project plans and a financial award of over $25,000 to assist in the implementation for the best projects.